-Applicants should e-mail the following information to email@example.com.
+Applicants should e-mail the following information to firstname.lastname@example.org.
 Failure to include all of the requested information may results in a delay in consideration of the target request.
-Please note that Our pipeline is most successful with soluble proteins or domains (no trans-membrane regions) shorter than 700 residues and containing at most 10 cysteines.
+Please note that our pipeline is most successful with soluble proteins or domains (no trans-membrane regions) shorter than 700 residues and containing at most 10 cysteines.

 Requestor information: the applicant’s name, institution and contact information.

 Target description: Please provide Uniprot ID(s) for the target(s).
 If no UniProt ID is available, please provide a hyperlink to the webpage describing the sequence.
 If there is no webpage available, please include DNA sequence and annotation.

 Area of biomedical interest: Please select the most relevant.

 Justification: Include a brief (one or two sentence) description of how determination of the target structure(s) will enhance research progress in the field.

 Justification evidence: Describe supporting experimental evidence and/or relevant literature for functional or biological relevance of the target(s) (optional).